-Store persons and Handypersons
+Guest Services, Store persons and Handypersons

-The Award also provides classification duties for store persons and handypersons and forklift drivers - see the full award for details.
+The Award also provides classification duties for guest services staff, store persons and handypersons and forklift drivers - see the full award for details.

 Disclaimer

 The Department of Mines, Industry Regulation and Safety has prepared this WA award summary to provide information on pay rates and major award provisions.
 It is provided as a general guide only and is not designed to be comprehensive or to provide legal advice.
 The department does not accept liability for any claim which may arise from any person acting on, or refraining from acting on, this information.